ekzhang/rushlight/README.md

 based on CodeMirror, communicating with a minimal WebSocket server and database.

 Supports multiple real-time documents, with live cursors.
 Based on CodeMirror's operational transformation extension.
-All coordination is handled by server code, fully customizable for needs like authentication and rate limiting.
+All changes are resolved by server code, fully customizable for needs like authentication and rate limiting.
+Also, it's designed to be as easy to integrate as possible (read: boring).
+The backend is stateless and even avoids WebSockets by relying on HTTP/2.

-Unlike most toy examples, the backend is stateless.
-All documents are stored in Postgres, and real-time changes are resolved over Redis, with compaction.
+Unlike most toy examples, this application persists data and cleans up database memory.
+Documents are stored in Postgres, and real-time changes are resolved over Redis, with compaction.

 An experiment by [Eric Zhang](https://www.ekzhang.com/).